A Journey to Baja’s La Trinidad Cave Paintings

 The shaman’s heir would generally be decided from very early on.
 Another of the Cochimí’s disturbing practices involved various children ingesting high doses of hallucinogens like peyote.
 Some of the children would inevitably die in the process, but those who survived would become candidates to be the next shaman.

 You’ll also notice handprints to the right of the animal scenes.
-According to Salvador, children would paint their hands on the wall when they came of age.
+According to our guide Salvador, children would paint their hands on the wall when they came of age.

 These handprints reminded me of the ones found throughout the US Southwest, though these are around a couple thousand years older!